 For Jerome Powell, Monday's first day on the job as the new Federal Reserve chairman was certainly memorable, but perhaps not in the way he might have wished.
 At one point during the trading day on Feb.
-5, the Dow Jones industrial index took a historic intraday tumble, falling 1,500 points before rebounding to end the day with a 1,175-point loss.
-The record size of the drop may have grabbed headlines, but in terms of scope, the 4.6 percent contraction of the stock market index pales in comparison to previous bad market days — on "Black Monday" in 1987, for instance, the Dow plummeted by a whopping 22.6 percent.
-What is most notable about the latest episode is that the United States had enjoyed a period of relative financial tranquility, making the violence of these market moves particularly startling.
+5, the Dow Jones industrial index had taken a historic intraday tumble, falling 1,500 points before rebounding to end the day with just an 1,175-point loss.
+The record size of the drop may have grabbed headlines, but in terms of scope, the 4.6 percent contraction of the stock market index pales in comparison to previous bad market days -- on "Black Monday" in 1987, for instance, the Dow plummeted by a whopping 22.6 percent.
+What is most notable about the latest episode is that the United States had enjoyed a period of relative financial tranquility, making the violence of these market moves particularly startling....